metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/01-auction.md

 ### Turning the Crank

 The `place_bid` will turn the state of the auction to **Ended** if someone places a bid after the auction's `ended_at` date passes.
 It will then return `Ok(())` in a kind of silent pass without actually placing a bid.
 Once the auction is in the **Ended** state, bid funds can be claimed by the auctioneer.
-This is actually how an auction is really ended - it does not end on it's own accord, someone has to turn the crank!
+This is actually how an auction is really ended - it does not end on its own accord, someone has to turn the crank!
 In theory, an auction will remain open for all eternity, past its own end date, if nobody touches it, but nobody can do any invalid things to it.
-It's kind of like Schrodinger's Cat.
-However, even if an auction is not officially in **Ended** state but it is past its `ended_at`, winners will not be allowed to cancel bids.
+It's kind of like Schrödinger's Cat.
+However, even if an auction is not officially in **Ended** state, but it is past its `ended_at`, winners will not be allowed to cancel bids.